KISS - Elder Statesmen, Elder Statement?

 The album also featured the American Symphony Orchestra.

-The Elder was never going to be hailed as the greatest ever KISS album but it is their most diverse, adventurous and challenging album.
+The Elder was sadly never going to be hailed as the greatest ever KISS album but it is their most diverse, adventurous and challenging album.
 Which is exactly why it failed so spectacularly.

 There were a handful of trademark KISS songs and sounds within The Elder however and the striking ballad 'A World Without Heroes' was well received, picking up solid airplay.